waynodiablo/Oystercard/bookmark_manager/18_adding_user_accounts.md

 - [ ] Make the test pass
 - [ ] Ensure that your `User` model supports an encrypted Password
 - [ ] Ensure that Sinatra is configured to have encrypted sessions
-- [ ] Deploy to heroku and perform manual test for this functionality
+- [ ] Deploy to Heroku and check your code works online

 ## Resources